This exploration is for all ages, as the colored smilies show. You can do the Painting with Pointillism art project with your whole family together!

 This well-known work of art by French painter Georges-Pierre Seurat (1859-1891) is one you’ve probably seen before, but have you ever spotted the tiny dots of color?
 A Sunday Afternoon on La Grande Jatte is painted using only tiny dots of paint.
 Look at the detail below:

 Before you begin the art project, read a book or two about Post-Impressionism, the style of painting that encompassed pointillism.
 Here are some suggestions, but if you can’t find these, look for books at your library about Post-Impressionism, Pointillism, or Seurat.
 The colored smilies above each book tell you what age level they’re recommended for.

 by Mike Venezia

 by Carol Sabbeth

 You’ll need tempera paints, paintbrushes, and the pointillism printables.
 You can also use any simple coloring book pages to do this art project in addition to the printables.

 First, choose one of the printables to use and pour the tempera paint into little puddles of paint.
 Dip the back side of your paintbrush (the handle tip) into the puddles of paint and dot the paint on to the printable.
 Create dots of color to fill the spaces on the printable page.
 Using various colors nearby to each other can help create new colors as the viewer’s eyes blend the hues together.
 Remember basic color mixing:

 Red + Yellow = Orange

-- A Sunday Afternoon on the Island of Grande Jatte took him 2 years to paint.
+A Sunday Afternoon on the Island of Grande Jatte took Seurat two years to paint.
 It’s about ten feet wide and only painted with tiny dots!
 What is the longest you’ve ever spent on a painting?
 Write about a painting you’ve made that you’re proud of.

-- Printers, televisions, and computer monitors use kind of the same method that pointillist painters used.
-They combine just a few colors to make your eye see the desired final color.
+Printers, televisions, and computer monitors use kind of the same method that pointillist painters used.
+They combine dots of just a few colors to make your eye see the desired final color.
 Learn more about this.